-Karen Webb APM Commissioner of Police
+M J Fuller APM Commissioner of Police

-The NSW Police Force Alcohol Strategy 2019-2026 will direct the NSW Police Force activities in responding to alcohol-related crime and harm to ensure our efforts are coordinated and effective in achieving the best outcomes for the community.
+I am pleased to introduce the NSW Police Force Alcohol Strategy 2019-2026.
+The Strategy will direct the NSW Police Force activities in responding to alcohol-related crime and harm to ensure our efforts are coordinated and effective in achieving the best outcomes for the community.

-The NSW Police Force is striving to create a community in which the people of NSW feel safe - one in which they feel able to fully participate without fear of harm, intimidation, or confrontation.
-The excessive consumption of alcohol poses a risk in meeting this objective.
+The NSW Police Force is striving to create a community in which the people of NSW feel safe - one in which they feel able to fully participate without fear of harm, intimidation or confrontation.
+The excessive consumption of alcohol however, poses a risk in meeting this objective.
 I am therefore committed to continuing to work in partnership with other agencies and stakeholders, including industry, to reduce alcohol-related crime and its impact on the community.